 The GEOLUT shall detect and correct as follows, bit errors in the 406 MHz beacon messages.
+The processing is specific to each beacon specification (T.001 or T.018).

 The digital message transmitted by 406 MHz beacons includes a 21-bit BCH error correcting code, and, in the long message format, an additional 12-bit BCH error correcting code (except as noted below).
 The GEOLUT shall use these BCH codes to verify and correct as necessary the received 406 MHz beacon messages.
 All beacon messages include the following fields: